[Full Guide] Wiring Battery in Series VS. Parallel

 [Vollständige Anleitung] Die Verdrahtung von Batterie in Reihe VS. Parallel

-This article covers the field of battery connections and examines series connection, parallel connection and series-parallel connection.
-We discuss the advantages and disadvantages of each connection type and advise you on selecting the appropriate configuration for your needs.
+This article covers the area of battery connections and examines series connection, parallel connection and series-parallel connection.
+We discuss the advantages and disadvantages of each connection type and advise you on choosing the appropriate configuration for your needs.

-Battery connections can be varied to suit specific circuit or device requirements.
-They can be arranged in series, parallel or a combination of both, known as a series-parallel configuration.
-The connection you choose affects the voltage and current within the circuit.
+Battery connections can be varied to meet specific circuit or device requirements.
+They can be arranged in series, parallel, or a combination of both, known as a series-parallel configuration.
+The connection chosen affects the voltage and current within the circuit.

-In a series connection, batteries are connected end to end, with the positive terminal of one battery connected to the negative terminal of the next.
+In a series circuit, batteries are connected end to end, with the positive terminal of one battery connected to the negative terminal of the next.
 The voltage of the batteries adds up.
-For example, if you connect two 12V batteries in series, the total voltage will be 24V.
-However, the current remains the same as a single battery.
+For example, if you connect two 12V batteries in series, the total voltage is 24V.
+However, the current remains the same as with a single battery.

-Solar energy systems often use series connections, where all batteries are connected together until the entire system is connected.
-The remaining plus and minus poles of the battery string serve as output terminals.
+Solar energy systems often use series connections where all the batteries are connected together until the entire system is connected.
+The remaining positive and negative terminals of the battery string serve as output terminals.

-When connected in parallel, batteries are connected so that all positive poles and all negative poles are connected to each other.
-The total voltage of the batteries remains unchanged while the current capacity adds up.
+In a parallel connection, batteries are connected so that all positive terminals and all negative terminals are connected together.
+The total voltage of the batteries remains the same, while the current capacity is added.
 For example, if you connect two batteries with a capacity of 2 amps in parallel, the total current capacity will be 4 amps.

-In solar systems, the positive poles of all batteries and the negative poles of all batteries are connected to each other when connected in parallel.
-The remaining terminals of the battery bank become positive and negative output terminals.
+In solar systems, parallel connection involves connecting the positive terminals of all batteries and the negative terminals of all batteries together.
+The remaining terminals of the battery bank become the positive and negative output terminals.

 Advantages of batteries in series